Best Ultralight Headlamp for Backpacking and Thru-Hiking 2026

 > Wide spread beam

-> Removeable Lamp top turn into a flashlight
+> Removeable Lamp top turns into a flashlight

 > Very Bright 650 lumens